 Here you can see our pet chicken Sunflower, the boss, inspecting the fresh hay layer in the coop!

 As said, we use hay as bedding for the chicken coop.
 We have 3 backyard chickens and they use the coop only for sleeping.
-At daytime they are in their chicken run.
-Fresh hay has a lovely smell, at least until the chickens go to sleep (yes, chickens poo during the sleep, too!) .
-The coop is cleaned once or twice a week and the whole hay bedding and the chicken poo goes into the compost bin and makes great fertiliser for the veggie garden.
+At daytime, they are in their chicken run.
+Fresh hay has a lovely smell, at least until the chickens go to sleep (yes, chickens poo during the sleep, too!).
+The coop is cleaned once or twice a week and the whole hay bedding and the chicken poo go into the compost bin and make great fertilizer for the veggie garden.
 Grass clipping recycling at its best!

 - Make hay for pets’ bedding/food

 - Feed it to the chickens (freshly cut only)

-- Leave them on the lawn as a fertiliser
+- Leave them on the lawn as a fertilizer

 - Mulch the garden